Kenny Edwards: Solo

 From early 2000 until his death, Edwards predominantly performed as a solo singer-songwriter.
 In that time he recorded and released his first self-titled solo album (2002) and a second titled "Resurrection Road" (2009).
 He undertook showcase performances at roots-based music festivals and series including Folk Alliance and Sings Like Hell.
 He also regularly supported Karla Bonoff on tour while also serving as her accompanist.

 Edwards was a prolific songwriter with at least 235 published BMI credits.
 Many of these compositions were incidental music for television programs produced by the NFL, NASCAR, Nat Geo TV, the PGA, Animal Planet, CBS This Morning, The Daily Show, Dateline NBC and many others.
 Among the artists who recorded his songs include the Nitty Gritty Dirt Band ("Mother of Love"), Lisa Haley & the Zydecats ("This Time Around"—cowritten with Wendy Waldman), Doug Stone ("Small Steps"—cowritten with Gary Burr) and Ronny Cox ("Silver City"—cowritten with Cox and Waldman).

 Death

-According to a post on his website, Edwards died on August 18, 2010, after battles with cancer and a blood disorder.
-Edwards had reportedly been diagnosed with the blood disorder TTP (thrombotic thrombocytopenic purpura) and had also been receiving chemotherapy for prostate cancer.
+Edwards died on August 18, 2010, after battles with cancer and a blood disorder.
+Edwards had been diagnosed with the blood disorder thrombotic thrombocytopenic purpura (TPP) and had also been receiving chemotherapy for prostate cancer.
 He was 64 years old.